postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) enables developers to publish and manage APIs that access AWS as well as other web services and data sources.
 You can import APIs directly from AWS Gateway to Postman.
 This creates an integration with API Gateway.
 Once connected, you can view your API deployment status and history from within Postman.
 You can also view [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics for each stage to get operational insight into your API.

 This integration supports importing OpenAPI 3.0 schemas for both HTTP and REST APIs.
-Importing will create a new API in Postman, with the API name set as the name of the API Gateway, and the default API version being the name of stage/environment.
+Importing will create a new API in Postman, with the API name set as the name of the API Gateway, and the default API version set as the name of the stage or environment.
 The new API will also have the AWS API Gateway integration added to it.

 To import an API from AWS API Gateway: